Selling on Amazon vs. Your Own eCommerce Store

 Updated January 21, 2024.

-Ecommerce has had a great year.
-Last year, due to Covid-19, the eCommerce sector saw a radical rise in its share of all retail sales, from 16% to 19%.
+eCommerce has had a great year.
+Last year, due to Covid-19, the eCommerce sector saw a huge rise in its share of all retail sales, from 16% to 19%.
 But not every store benefited from the growth.

-Amazon’s net profit grew 84% in 2020 with sales hitting $386B.
-Sales certainly became more centralized and favorited the large online players - like Amazon and Walmart - because of their logistics and government contracts.
+Amazon’s net profit grew 84% in 2020, with sales hitting $386B, which made eCommerce history.
+Sales certainly became more centralized and favored the large online players - like Amazon and Walmart - because of their logistics and government contracts.